 Here’s my own example selfie!

-In this shot, I used the Portrait setting in the iPhone.
-This softens the background of your photo and makes the photo subject more clear!
+In this shot, I used the Portrait setting on the iPhone.
+This softens the background of your photo and makes the photo subject clearer!

 The lighting is pretty good as is, right? #ThatNaturalLightTho

 However, I often add the Studio Light setting to get a little extra brightness and crisp focus to my photos.

 I’ve added that Studio Lighting to my after photo.
 Overall, my face, eyes, and hair are a pinch brighter and stand out more!

 And the best part, I didn’t even have to open this selfie in one of my apps for editing.

 How to Take Good Instagram Pictures of Yourself with Your Camera Settings:

 - Take yourself on a tour of each camera setting to understand what they do, and their best uses!